GitEvil/e2e-testsuite-platform/README.md

 cy.setLocaleToEnGb()
 ```

-#### Logs in to the Administration manually
+#### Manual logging in the Administration

 ```js
 cy.login(userType)
 ```

-#### Types in an input element and checks if the content was correctly typed
+#### Types in an input element and checks if the text is correctly displayed.

 ```js
 cy.get('input[name="companyName"]').typeAndCheck('shopware AG');
 ```

-#### Clears field, types in an input element and checks if the content was correctly typed
+#### Clears a field, then types in an input element and checks if the content is correctly displayed

 ```js
 cy.get('input[name="companyName"]').clearTypeAndCheck('shopware AG');
 ```

-#### Types in a sw-select field and checks if the content was correctly typed (multi select)
+#### Types in a sw-select field and checks if the content is correctly displayed (multi select)

 ```js
 cy.get('.select-payment-method')